 A special note about business opportunity fraud allegations: I have learned that many law enforcement organizations simply believe that ALL business opportunity are fraud schemes.
 No matter how much benefit the customer receives there is a prevailing thought that these businesses are always fraud schemes.
 Law enforcement will, at times, find customers that never had any complaints.
 After they are done “informing them” how they have been defrauded, they then have a victim.
 This process will then be repeated with other past customers.
 The net result can be a fraud schemes charge.

 If you need legal advice for a specific problem, you must consult with an Arizona Criminal Defense Attorney.
-For more information about Arizona Criminal Law or a specific legal problem, please contact the Koplow Law Firm Online or by phone at (602) 494-3444.
+For more information about Arizona Criminal Law or a specific legal problem, please contact Lawrence Koplow online or by phone at (602) 494-3444.

 Arizona Criminal Defense Lawyer Blog